 here are so many challenges for any family that has a child with CHARGE Syndrome.
-With the passing of time we have been hearing about a problem that an increasing number of parents are facing as their children grow and mature - when, and how, and why should you talk to your child with CHARGE about the syndrome?
-We are usually asked about this at a time when the parents are already feeling that they have got this complicated task wrong, often after their child has become upset at some sudden revelation of their own difference or of some limitation in their abilities.
-Recent examples of this include a 12 year old girl who became upset at the sudden awareness that her two sisters did not wear hearing aids like she did; a teenager who showed great anger and then a long period of depression after being told that he would never be able to drive a car; and a 5 year old who refused to wear both glasses and hearing aids as soon as he entered school because he saw that none of his peers were wearing them.
+With the passing of time we have been hearing about a problem that an increasing as their children grow and mature - when, and how, and why should you talk to your child with CHARGE are usually asked about this at a time when the parents are already feeling that they task wrong, often after their have got this complicated child has become upset at of their own difference or of some limitation in their abilities.
+Recent examples girl who became upset at the sudden awareness that her two sisters did not wear teenager who showed great anger and then a long period told that he would never be year old who refused to wear both glasses and hearing aids as soon as he entered school because he saw that none of his peers were wearing them.